twaldear/flask-secure-headers/README.md

 * Header keys can be written using either '_' or '-', but are case sensitive
   * Acceptable: 'X-XSS-Protection','X_XSS_Protection'
   * Unacceptable: 'x-xss-protection'
-* 2 headers are abreviated
+* 3 headers are abreviated
   * CSP = Content-Security-Policy
   * HSTS = Strict-Transport-Security
+  * HPKP = Public-Key-Pins

 ### Creating the Wrapper
 Add the @sh.wrapper() decorator after your app.route(...) decorators for each route to create the headers based on the policy you have created using the update/remove methods (or the default policy if those were not used)